ortus-boxlang/boxlang-docs/language/variables.md

 ## Naming Coding Standards

 At [Ortus Solutions](https://www.ortussolutions.com), we have developed a set of development standards for many languages.
-You can find our Boxlang standards here: [https://github.com/Ortus-Solutions/coding-standards](https://github.com/Ortus-Solutions/coding-standards)
+You can find our BoxLang standards here: [https://github.com/Ortus-Solutions/coding-standards](https://github.com/Ortus-Solutions/coding-standards)